Ro706/Project_MARS/README.md

         *   **Factual Accuracy (QA-based):** A Question-Answering (QA) model (e.g., RoBERTa-base-squad2) is used to assess if key facts from the original query are present and correctly addressed in each answer.
         *   **Judge Model Comparison:** A powerful LLM acts as an impartial judge, comparing both answers qualitatively, providing a justification, and declaring a "winner" based on overall quality, relevance, and completeness.

+4.  **Reinforcement Learning (RL) for Optimization:**
+    *   The evaluation metrics are combined into a scalar reward signal.
+    *   A basic RL agent learns from these rewards, dynamically adjusting RAG parameters (e.g., the `top_k` value for document retrieval) to continuously improve the accuracy and quality of the RAG-generated answers over time.

-This multi-faceted approach ensures that M.A.R.S. not only provides context-specific, up-to-date, and less hallucinatory answers but also offers transparency into the performance differences between RAG and pure LLM approaches.
+This multi-faceted approach ensures that M.A.R.S. not only provides context-specific, up-to-date, and less hallucinatory answers but also offers transparency into the performance differences between RAG and pure LLM approaches, and actively learns to optimize its own performance.

 ## Flow Diagram